ietf-wg-ccwg/rfc5033bis/draft-ietf-ccwg-rfc5033bis.md

 congestion control algorithms.
 Regrettably, at the time of writing, many algorithms with detailed public specifications are not widely deployed, while many widely deployed real-time congestion control algorithms have incomplete public specifications.
-It is hoped this situation will change.
+It is hoped that this situation will change.

 To the extent that behavior of widely deployed algorithms is understood, a proposed congestion control algorithm